 Anticipation is a feeling that I have when waiting for the red icon on the street sign to turn green.
-Across the street, a left turn.
+Cross to make a left turn.
 Across again.
 Walk three blocks through ranch style houses, their yards a riot of fall color.
 Occasionally, they look like our yard, their grass burned out and shriveled from drought.
 I think of xeriscaping the whole thing or maybe paving it with concrete.
 When I open the door, I will find you in your scanty robe.
 I will hold you close.
 You will fuss over me, feed me scones and tea.
 Then to bed.

 Anticipation is a feeling I have when the horses are racing, really when anything is close to the finish.
 Well, not the dishes.
 Not sweeping or mowing the lawn.
 Something new.
 Something unique, even if I’ve done it before.
 Something where the outcome is unknown.
 Like the darkening of an eclipse.
 Or the sudden smile on a baby’s lips after a tantrum.
 Like flipping an omelet.
 Even with practice, you never know how it will turn out.
 Or the end of an argument.
 The stakes are high there.
 Sometimes too high to start one.
 Sometimes too high not to try.

 Anticipation is a feeling I have when I try to talk myself out of the blues.
 I take a walk.
 Maybe there will be dogs at the park and I can watch them getting the frisbee, bringing it back, tugging it the way my mutt did until I would walk away and the dog would drop into a crouch that said, “Let’s play.”
 I remember that crouch.
 It went from downward dog to child’s pose to Zen dog tail wagging and then we would leave the house, jogging along, him eager to reach a place where he could run free.